brayest/API-with-EKS-and-Terraform/README.md

   - **Cert-Manager:** Cert-Manager automates the management and issuance of SSL/TLS certificates.
 It integrates with the ingress controller to provide secure HTTPS traffic to the API with Lets Encrypt.

 - **Database Safeguarding:**
-  - **Private Subnet:** The database is placed in a private subnet, making it inaccessible from the public internet.
+  - **Database Subnet:** The database is placed in a dataabase subnet, making it inaccessible from the public internet.
 This ensures that it can only be accessed by authorized components within the VPC.
   - **Security Groups:** Strict security groups are applied to allow communication only between the API and the database, effectively isolating the database from unwanted access.

 Overall, the design ensures that the API remains scalable and accessible while protecting the database, following modern best practices in cloud architecture.